Our History

 The Association of College Honor Societies was organized in 1925 to consider matters of mutual concern to member organizations; Alpha Lambda Delta has been active in the Association since its admission to membership in 1939.
 In 1976, in response to Title IX, the National Council voted for the Society to become coeducational.
 In 1981, the first two male members of the National Council (now Board of Directors) were installed.

-Alpha Lambda Delta has continued to be innovative and responsive in recognizing academic excellence by providing Senior Certificates and the Maria Leonard Senior Book Award since 1939, offering leadership conferences since 1978, recognizing outstanding chapters with the Order of the Torch Award since 1989, and recognizing an Outstanding Advisor of the Year since 1990.
+Alpha Lambda Delta has continued to be innovative and responsive in recognizing academic excellence by providing the Maria Leonard Senior Book Award since 1939, offering leadership conferences since 1978, recognizing outstanding chapters with the Order of the Torch Award since 1989, and recognizing an Outstanding Advisor of the Year since 1990.

 Over the Last Few Decades